-At the start of 2017, Vula has a new look - to find out more about the new updates in Lessons, Gradebook and Turnitin, check this What's new in Vula article.
+Vula was upgraded at the start of 2017.
+To find out more about the new updates in Lessons, Gradebook and Turnitin, check this What's new in Vula article.

-- Assignments has peer review and an option for accepting group submissions
+Peer review in Assignments and an option for accepting group submissions

-- Test and Quizzes has a new question type (calculated questions) and a improved layout for Settings
+Tests and Quizzes has a new question type (calculated questions) and an improved layout for Settings

-- Resources uploading files is easier with new drag and drop functionality
+Uploading files in Resources is easier with new drag and drop functionality

-- Lessons has the option to enable access to items only to specified groups
+Lessons provides the option to enable access to items to specified groups only